Convergence of spectral discretization for the flow of diffeomorphisms: Introduction and main results

 \section{Introduction and main results}

 There are a number of partial differential equations (PDEs) that can be interpreted as a geodesic equation (the Euler--Lagrange equation satisfied by locally shortest paths) on an infinite-dimensional Lie group.
-This viewpoint started with the seminal work by Arnol'd in the 1960s on hydrodynamics, who for instance interpreted the Euler equations of inviscid incompressible fluid flow as the geodesic equations on the Lie group of volume-preserving diffeomorphisms endowed with a right-invariant $L^2$-metric.
-The great advantage of such a viewpoint is that it makes these PDEs amenable to an analysis via ordinary differential equation (ODE) techniques.
+This viewpoint started with the seminal work by Arnol'd in the 1960s on hydrodynamics \cite{Ar66}, who for instance interpreted the Euler equations of inviscid incompressible fluid flow as the geodesic equations on the Lie group of volume-preserving diffeomorphisms endowed with a right-invariant $L^2$-metric.
+The great advantage of such a viewpoint is that it often makes these PDEs amenable to an analysis via ordinary differential equation (ODE) techniques (corresponding sufficient conditions are e.g.\ given in \cite{Ko17}).
 It is also exploited for numerics, e.g.\ by devising efficient, structure-preserving solvers based on Hamiltonian system integrators.
-Other examples of PDEs that fit into this framework include Burgers' equation, the Camassa-Holm equation, and the KdV equation, see \cite{MiPr10,KhWe09} and the references therein.
+Other examples of PDEs that fit into this framework include Burgers' equation, the Camassa-Holm equation, and the KdV equation, see \cite{MiPr10,KhWe09,Ko17} and the references therein.

 Yet another classical prototype example is the so-called EPDiff equation